Reviews You Can Rely On

 Livability

-Your shelter's livability is the main attribute that accounts for your happiness on the trail.
-We define livability as how comfortable it is to live in each ultralight tent: sleeping, sorting and storing gear, and waiting out storms.
-A few other attributes we consider to be important also include insect protection, condensation management, privacy, and whether a tent has a floor or not.
+Your shelter's livability is the main attribute that accounts for your happiness, especially when you've finally stopped hiking for the day.
+We define livability as how comfortable it is to live in each ultralight tent: sleeping, sorting, and storing gear, as well as waiting out storms.
+A few other attributes we consider to be important include insect protection, condensation management, privacy, and whether a tent has a floor or not.
 We consider livability to be one of the most important considerations because if your tent isn't comfortable, it's not a worthwhile purchase.
-That said, you can skimp on livability to opt for the lightest or the most packable, but it's important to know what conveniences you're giving up.
+Livability does battle with Weight, as creature comforts do start to add some appreciable ounces to our scales.
+However, the most clever tents will find ways to maintain a very livable space without resorting to hefty solutions.

 ultralight tent - what&#039;s incredible about the ultamid 2 is the sheer amount of...